The Fifeshire arrived in Nelson with immigrants for the New Zealand Company's first settlement in the South Island.

 Twenty-four New Zealanders were killed in this battle during the South African (Boer) War.
 A total of 230 New Zealanders died while serving in New Zealand's first overseas war.

-Just outside the Wairarapa town of Featherston, a memorial garden marks the site of a Second World War incident that resulted in the deaths of 48 Japanese prisoners of war and one guard.
+Just outside the Wairarapa town of Featherston, a memorial garden marks the site of the death in 1943 of 48 Japanese prisoners of war and one guard.

 William Brewer died of wounds received during a pistol duel with another Wellington lawyer, H. Ross, on 26 February 1844.
 The duel followed a quarrel over a case in the Wellington County Court.